Resume vs CV: Which One Do You Need?

 GetNewResume analyzes the job description to identify exactly which skills the employer prioritizes.
 It then restructures your resume to lead with those skills and weaves them naturally through your experience bullets — no keyword stuffing, no fabrication.
 You see every change and the reasoning behind it.

 FINAL VERDICT: There's no winner in resume vs CV — only the right document for the right situation.
 Use a resume for US/Canadian industry roles where speed and relevance matter.
 Use a CV for academic, research, and international positions where completeness matters.
-And if you're transitioning between worlds like Dr. Rahman, keep both.
+And if you're transitioning between academic and industry worlds, keep both.
 The three months you save are worth the extra hour of formatting.
 Get started with your tailored resume or CV at getnewresume.com →

 Frequently Asked Questions